The 5 Key Story Elements

 We’re going to unpack these key elements with the help of Sylvester Stallone – superlative muscleman, unparalleled actor, and writer of the Rocky film franchise.
 We looked at the original Rocky film in our piece on story structure.
 Today, we’re going to fast forward to 1985, and the majesty of Rocky IV.
 It's a simple story, but it's one of the best – a masterclass in the basic elements of storytelling._[Rocky IV trailer](https://www.youtube.com/watch?v=S5GGQK4n-YA)_

 Characters are the people (or animals, or even inanimate objects) who have a role to play in the story.
 They might be important characters at the very centre of the action.
 Or they might be smaller characters who only pop up to engage with the main characters.
 Writers use characters to act and speak the dialogue of their story.
 Their job is to push the story’s plot forward.

 There are a bunch of wonderful characters in Rocky IV:

 Plot is what happens in the story.
 It’s the content.
 The meat on the bones.
-It includes all the things that happen at different parts of a story, like introduction, rising action, climax, falling action, and resolution.
-A typical plot begins with a problem and ends with the story’s resolution.
+The plot structure includes the entire series of events that unfold at different parts of a story, like the introduction, rising action, conflict, climax, falling action, and resolution tying up all the narrative's loose ends.
+The elements of plot are generally centered on a timeline beginning with a problem and ends with the story’s resolution.